codama-idl/codama/packages/renderers-core/README.md

 ## Filesystem wrappers

 This package offers several helper functions that delegate to the native Filesystem API — i.e. `node:fs` — when using the Node.js runtime.
-However, in any other environment — such as the browser — these functions will throw a `KINOBI_ERROR__NODE_FILESYSTEM_FUNCTION_UNAVAILABLE` error as a Filesystem API is not available.
+However, in any other environment — such as the browser — these functions will throw a `CODAMA_ERROR__NODE_FILESYSTEM_FUNCTION_UNAVAILABLE` error as a Filesystem API is not available.
 This enables us to write renderers regardless of the runtime environment.

 ```ts
 // Reads the UTF-8 content of a file as a JSON object.